nasa/fprime/Fw/Buffer/docs/sdd.md

 of the `Fw::Buffer` and is initially empty.
 Users can serialize and deserialize through `sb` to copy to/from the backed memory.

-The state of `sb` persists as long as the current `Fw::Buffer` object exists.
-If an `Fw::Buffer` is sent through a port call, passed by-value to a function call, or otherwise copied, the state of `sb` is reset and it is once again empty.
+The state of `sb` persists as long as the current `Fw::Buffer` object exists as it is stored as a member.
+However, all `Fw::Buffer` constuctors intialize `sb` to an empty state including the `Fw::Buffer` copy constructor.
+Thus, if an `Fw::Buffer` is sent through a port call, passed by-value to a function call, or otherwise copied, the state of the new buffer's `sb` member is empty.

 **Serializing to `Fw::Buffer`**
 ```c++